zettsu-t/cppMockgen/howToUse.md

 The generated mock, forwarder and decorator class inherit a tested code class.
 If the tested class is not constructive without arguments, the generated classes pass arguments of their constructors to the tested (base) class.
-Tester and tested codes set arguments of constructors of the mocks and the decorators as the tested class.
+Tester and tested code set arguments of constructors of the mocks and the decorators as the tested class.

 It causes a problem to define a forwarder instance which mocks a